pronovic/smartapp-sdk/PyPI.md

 ---

-smartapp-sdk is a Python library to build a [webhook-based SmartApp](https://developer-preview.smartthings.com/docs/connected-services/smartapp-basics/) for the [SmartThings platform](https://www.smartthings.com/).
+smartapp-sdk is a Python library to build a [webhook-based SmartApp](https://developer.smartthings.com/docs/connected-services/smartapp-basics/) for the [SmartThings platform](https://www.smartthings.com/).

 The SDK is intended to be easy to use no matter how you choose to structure your code, whether that's a traditional Python webapp (such as FastAPI on Uvicorn) or a serverless application (such as AWS Lambda).

-The SDK handles all the mechanics of the [webhook lifecycle interface](https://developer-preview.smartthings.com/docs/connected-services/lifecycles/) on your behalf.
+The SDK handles all the mechanics of the [SmartThings webhook lifecycle interface](https://developer.smartthings.com/docs/connected-services/lifecycles/) on your behalf.
 You just implement a single endpoint to accept the SmartApp webhook requests, and a single callback class where you define specialized behavior for the webhook events.
 A clean [attrs](https://www.attrs.org/en/stable/) object interface is exposed for use by your callback.
+The attrs interface has been designed to match the JSON interface documented by SmartThings.
+If you have questions about the shape of the data or the way the lifecyle interface works, the SmartThings documentation is your best source of information.

-SDK documentation is found at [smartapp-sdk.readthedocs.io](https://smartapp-sdk.readthedocs.io/en/stable/).
+SDK documentation for this library is found at [smartapp-sdk.readthedocs.io](https://smartapp-sdk.readthedocs.io/en/stable/).
 Look there for installation instructions, the class model documentation, and example code.